-"The language we use matters," says Paula.
+"The language we use matters," said Kobelt.
 "Replacing the terms drug addict or drug abuse that labels people and is demeaning with a person with a substance use disorder is an example of person-first language.
 People with heart disease or diabetes don't feel shame or judgment about their medical condition and individuals with substance use disorder shouldn't either.
 More importantly, stigma prevents people with SUD from seeking treatment.
 We want them to seek treatment just as anyone else would."

 It Takes a Village: The Dreamland Effect